 “You just stream all your data into it and if there is some anomaly in the behavior of the data, it will alert you, will tell you there’s a problem, it will send a notification wherever it’s needed.
 It will also correlate between different data sets as well,” according to Feldman.

-Anodot’s autonomous monitoring and silo-free correlation is essential for large, international companies like Atlassian, whose operational workflow is highly complex and involves multiple solutions.
+Anodot Autonomous Business Monitoring, which works across silos to correlated related events and KPIs, is essential for large, international companies like Atlassian, whose operational workflow is highly complex and involves multiple solutions.
 The company uses Parquet to store files, Spark and Hive technologies for data ingestion and preparation, Presto and Athena to query, and Tableau and Amplitude for visualization.
 Atlassian manages approximately two petabytes of data and two billion events daily.
 Anodot works across these data stacks to create a bird’s-eye perspective of the data, so that product managers can be sure that the products are working exactly as promised.

 Anodot is “doing a lot of processing behind the scenes.
 It really increases the trust of your users,” Feldman said.